-Many of you are familiar with the nearly famous books “Where There Is No Doctor” and “Where There Is No Dentist” that are the most widely used health education books in tropical and sub-tropical developing countries.
-These are great references that you can download from our Resources page that cover basic medicine and dental care from a perspective of a people who aren’t able to drive to the doctor or see the dentist whenever they have a tooth ache.
+Many of you are familiar with the nearly famous books “Where There Is No Doctor” and “Where There Is No Dentist” which are the most widely used health education books in tropical and sub-tropical developing countries.
+These are great references that you can download from our Resources page that cover basic medicine and dental care from the perspective of people who aren’t able to drive to the doctor or see the dentist whenever they have a toothache.

 The concept of “Where there is no” popped into my mind as I was preparing to write this post.
-In a grid-down scenario we may not have the easy access to our kitchen tools that we have relied on in the past.
-Most kitchen appliances are powered by electricity or gas and if those both go out due to an emergency you could find yourself living “where there is no kitchen”, when surviving is more important than trying to find the right sized splash-back for your kitchen.
+In a grid-down scenario, we may not have the easy access to our kitchen tools that we have relied on in the past.
+Most kitchen appliances are powered by electricity or gas and if those both go out due to an emergency you could find yourself living “where there is no kitchen”, when surviving is more important than your kitchen.

 Not having access to your microwave shouldn’t cause you any panic though, because people have been living pretty well without these conveniences for a very long time.
 Even if you have stored 30 days’ worth of dehydrated food and water, chances are you will want to eat something warm before it is all over.
 Even in the military we only ate MREs once a day when we were out in the field.
 MRE’s will keep you alive but eventually, you get tired of that and want something hot and delicious.
 I know that MRE’s can be heated up too, but the contents of a regular bag of MRE’s can’t hold a candle to a nice venison stew that has been cooking slowly over a fire all day.